frankstepanski/node-express-course/week4/readme.md

  - protocol version in use, the status code and status message.
  - headers: instructions for handling the response and security requirements.
- - body: data that is being sent to the client.
+ - body: data that is being sent to the client (optional).

 ![http response](images/http-response.png)